ArmanyaDalmia/ArmanyaDalmia/README.md

 ### Hi!
 I'm Armanya 👋

+# I'm a 2nd Software Engineering student at UW currently looking for Fall 2021 Internships
+# Here are some of the cool things I've worked on!

 <!--
 **ArmanyaDalmia/ArmanyaDalmia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.